-After three days of hiking adventures, if you are still feeling energetic, add another 2.7 miles (4.3km) to your hike for a flat stroll to Cedar Bog and Cascade Falls.
+After three days of hiking adventures, if you’re still feeling energetic, add another 2.7 miles (4.3 km) to your hike for a flat stroll to Cedar Bog and Cascade Falls.

 A 3-day itinerary is enough time to see the sights, although you will be on the go throughout.
 There is a lot of driving to get from point to point, thankfully the scenery never stops providing the goods.

 Overall Olympic National Park promises to be an unforgettable experience.
 It has something for everyone, with from enjoyable, casual trails to over-mountain epics.
 There are wonderful RV, car and tent camping options with on-site facilities while the many backcountry sites await for those in search of solitude and time in the wilderness.